Thionamides in the treatment of Graves' disease

 - Harvard Medical School

 Thionamides are often started in patients with Graves' hyperthyroidism to attain a euthyroid state rapidly in preparation for radioiodine therapy or thyroidectomy.
 However, patients who want to avoid or defer ablative therapy with radioiodine or surgery can continue the thionamide for prolonged periods.
-Although hyperthyroidism can almost always be controlled as long as the drug is taken, overall, only about 20 to 30 percent of patients achieve a permanent remission.
+Although hyperthyroidism can almost always be controlled as long as the drug is taken, overall, only approximately 20 to 30 percent of patients achieve a permanent remission.
+This estimate includes patients with severe disease in whom remissions are unlikely, as well as patients with mild disease in whom remission rates may be as high as 75 percent.
 (See 'Rate of prolonged remission' below.)

 - Cooper DS.
 Antithyroid drugs.
 N Engl J Med 2005; 352:905.